samuelmui8/pern-auth/README.md

 ### Backend tests

 First, set up PostgreSQL database for testing.
-If you have psql in your PATH, n the root directory, run:
+If you have psql in your PATH, in the root directory, run:
 ```bash
 chmod +x init_db.sh
 ./init_db.sh